mobizt/Firebase-ESP8266/src/README.md

                         This parameter is only required for ESP8266 Core SDK v2.5.x or later.

-Root CA certificate DER file is only support in Core SDK v2.5.x
+Root CA certificate DER file is only supported in Core SDK v2.5.x

 ```C++
 void begin(const String &host, const String &auth);